5 Signs It’s Time to Shut Down Non-Profitable Work

 1. Costs Keep Rising While Income Stays the Same

 The Harvard Business Review found that businesses that monitor their costs every four weeks have a 35% greater chance of making decisions that are in line with their long-term goals.
-On occasion, you should not put in additional effort but rather shift your attention to something else.
+On occasion, you should not put in additional effort but rather shift your attention to something else as part of evaluating business opportunity costs.

 2. There’s No Sign of Improvement

-Even after you have already invested a significant amount of time and money into a project, there are some projects that appear to stall any progress that you make.
-Maybe you have changed the price, made your operations work faster, and tested as many strategies as you could, but to no avail.
+Even after you have already invested a significant amount of time and money into a project, some projects appear to stall any progress that you make.
+You may have tried everything, like changing prices, speeding up operations, and testing strategies, but nothing worked.
 When the time comes, you need to admit to yourself whether you should keep going.

 14% of business projects fail, according to the Project Management Institute.
 Often, they had unrealistic goals or poorly devised plans from the very beginning.
-Realising that some things are not meant to be fixed will help you avoid investing additional resources.
+Realizing that some things are not meant to be fixed will help you avoid investing additional resources and recognize the signs that a business project should end.

 3. It’s Bringing Down Team Morale